 Important in risk management

-During follow-up, which averaged 3.9 years, 38% experienced an adverse coronary event for the first time, 13% had a major adverse event, and 8% died.
+During follow-up, which averaged 3.9 years, 38 percent experienced an adverse coronary event for the first time, 13 percent had a major adverse event and 8 percent died.
 Overweight women were more likely than normal-weight women to have risk factors for CAD, but neither BMI nor abdominal obesity measures were significantly associated with obstructive CAD or adverse CV events after adjusting for other risk factors.
-Conversely, women with lower physical activity scores were significantly more likely to have CAD risk factors and obstructive CAD at the start of the study, and each incremental increase in their energy expenditure score was associated with an 8% decrease in risk of major adverse CV events during follow-up.
+Conversely, women with lower physical activity scores were significantly more likely to have CAD risk factors and obstructive CAD at the start of the study, and each incremental increase in their energy expenditure score was associated with an 8 percent decrease in risk of major adverse CV events during follow-up.

 Weight is bigger risk factor for diabetes

-The study found a modest reduction in the risk for diabetes with increasing physical activity level, compared to a large increase in the risk with increasing BMI.
-Compared with normal-weight individuals, overweight individuals had a 3.2 times increased risk for diabetes, and obese individuals had a 9.1 times increased risk.
-Compared to the least physically active women, other women in the study had a decreased risk of diabetes ranging from 9% to 18%.
+The study found a modest reduction in the risk of diabetes with increasing physical activity level, compared with a large increase in the risk with increasing BMI.
+Compared with normal-weight individuals, overweight individuals had a 3.2 times increased risk of diabetes, and obese individuals had a 9.1 times increased risk.
+Compared with the least physically active women, other women in the study had a decreased risk of diabetes ranging from 9 percent to 18 percent.
 “Our study suggests that to further reduce the risk of diabetes with physical activity, it should be performed in conjunction with achieving weight loss,” the authors concluded.